-- (b) Each instrument or article bears the mark "RADIOACTIVE" on its external surface except for the following: - (i) Radioluminescent timepieces or devices do not require marks. - (ii) Consumer products that have either received regulatory approval in accordance with para.
-107(e) or do not individually exceed the activity limit for an exempt consignment in Table 2 (column 5) do not require marks, provided that such products are transported in a package that bears the mark "RADIOACTIVE" on its internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package. - (iii) Other instruments or articles too small to bear the mark "RADIOACTIVE" do not require marks, provided that they are transported in a package that bears the mark "RADIOACTIVE" on its internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package. - (c) The active material is completely enclosed by non-active components (a device performing the sole function of containing radioactive material shall not be considered to be an instrument or manufactured article). - (d) The limits specified in columns 2 and 3 of Table 4 are met for each individual item and each package, respectively. - (e) For transport by post, the total activity in each excepted package shall not exceed one tenth of the relevant limits specified in column 3 of Table 4. - (f) If the package contains fissile material, one of the provisions of subparagraphs (a)-(f) of para.
-417 shall apply. - 424.
+- 423. Radioactive material that is enclosed in or is included as a component part of an instrument or other manufactured article, may be classified under UN 2911, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE INSTRUMENTS or ARTICLES, provided that: - (a) The radiation level at 10 cm from any point on the external surface of any unpackaged instrument or article is not greater than 0.1 mSv/h. - (b) Each instrument or article bears the marking "RADIOACTIVE" on its external surface except for the following: - (i) Radioluminescent timepieces or devices do not require markings. - (ii) Consumer products that have either received regulatory approval in accordance with para.
+107(e) or do not individually exceed the activity limit for an exempt consignment in Table 2 (column 5) do not require markings, provided that such products are transported in a package that bears the marking "RADIOACTIVE" on its internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package. - (iii) Other instruments or articles too small to bear the marking "RADIOACTIVE" do not require markings, provided that they are transported in a package that bears the marking "RADIOACTIVE" on its internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package. - (c) The active material is completely enclosed by non-active components (a device performing the sole function of containing radioactive material shall not be considered to be an instrument or manufactured article). - (d) The limits specified in columns 2 and 3 of Table 4 are met for each individual item and each package, respectively. - (e) For transport by post, the total activity in each excepted package shall not exceed one tenth of the relevant limits specified in column 3 of Table 4. - 424.
 Radioactive material in forms other than as specified in para.
-423 and with an activity not exceeding the limits specified in column 4 of Table 4 may be classified under UN 2910, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE LIMITED QUANTITY OF MATERIAL, provided that: - (a) The package retains its radioactive contents under routine conditions of transport. - (b) The package bears the mark "RADIOACTIVE" on either: - (i) An internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package; or - (ii) The outside of the package, where it is impractical to mark an internal surface. - (c) For transport by post, the total activity in each excepted package shall not exceed one tenth of the relevant limits specified in column 4 of Table 4. - (d) If the package contains fissile material, one of the provisions of subparagraphs (a)-(f) of para.
-417 shall apply.
+423 and with an activity not exceeding the limits specified in column 4 of Table 4 may be classified under UN 2910, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE LIMITED QUANTITY OF MATERIAL, provided that: - (a) The package retains its radioactive contents under routine conditions of transport. - (b) The package bears the marking "RADIOACTIVE" on either: - (i) An internal surface in such a manner that a warning of the presence of radioactive material is visible on opening the package; or

-- 425. Uranium hexafluoride not exceeding the limits specified in column 4 of Table 4 may be classified under UN 3507 URANIUM HEXAFLUORIDE, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE, less than 0.1 kg per package, non-fissile or fissile-excepted, provided that: - (a) The mass of uranium hexafluoride in the package is less than 0.1 kg. - (b) The conditions of paras 420, 424(a) and 424(b) are met. - 426.
+- (ii) The outside of the package, where it is impractical to mark an internal surface - (c) For transport by post, the total activity in each excepted package shall not exceed one tenth of the relevant limits specified in column 4 of Table 4. - 425.
+Uranium hexafluoride not exceeding the limits specified in column 4 of Table 4 may be classified under UN 3507 URANIUM HEXAFLUORIDE, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE, less than 0.1 kg per package, non-fissile or fissile-excepted, provided that: - (a) The mass of uranium hexafluoride in the package is less than 0.1 kg. - (b) The conditions of paras 420, 424(a) and 424(b) are met. - 426.
 Articles manufactured of natural uranium, depleted uranium or natural thorium and articles in which the sole radioactive material is unirradiated natural uranium, unirradiated depleted uranium or unirradiated natural thorium may be classified under UN 2909, RADIOACTIVE MATERIAL, EXCEPTED PACKAGE ARTICLES MANUFACTURED FROM NATURAL URANIUM or DEPLETED URANIUM or NATURAL THORIUM, provided that the outer surface of the uranium or thorium is enclosed in an inactive sheath made of metal or some other substantial material.